daemianmack/judge-thredd/README.md

 Wouldn't it be nice to read discrete conversations instead?

+# The Reality
-*NB: Any realistic level of effort will produce results that are wrong some large percentage of the time!
-That's OK.*
+Any realistic level of effort will produce results that are wrong some large percentage of the time!
+That's OK.

 ## Easy